Skip to main content

 • Petition Fee: $30.00

-You may also want to consider the cost of retaining a criminal or civil rights attorney.
-Many attorneys throughout Oklahoma, and in particular Oklahoma City, charge very affordable flat rates.
-If you have a more complex case, the attorney’s fees and costs can vary.
-Considering the positive impact an expungement could have on your life, it is money well spent.
+You may also want to consider the cost of retaining a criminal or civil rights attorney, especially for more complex cases.
+Many attorneys in Oklahoma, particularly in Oklahoma City, offer affordable flat rates.
+Given the potential positive impact of an expungement on your life, this investment is well worth it.

-The process can seem overwhelming.
-Hiring an attorney to guide you through the steps will make the process much smoother.
-The steps to be granted an expungement generally constitute:
+The process can seem overwhelming, but hiring an attorney will guide you through the steps and will make the process much smoother.
+The steps to be granted an expungement generally constitute the following:

 1. Gathering the documentation that proves you qualify.

-2. Writing a petition and filing it with the Court in the district where the incident occurred.
+2. Write a petition and file it with the court in the district where the incident occurred.

 3. A hearing will be set within 30 days of the filing of the petition by the Judge’s office.